-Type Job Title here

-Job Title: Lecturer in Education Independent Distance Learning

-Reference No: 0109-19

-Reports to: IDL Team Leader

-Grade: Grade E

-Working Hours: 37 hours per week for nominal purposes

-Faculty/Service: Faculty of Education & Society

-Location: St Peters Campus

-Main Purpose of Role: You will work within our Education team across a range of Independent Distance Learning (IDL) Modules.
-Programmes encompass, PGCE Education in Early Years primary, secondary and post-16 phases and include all subject specialist areas, PGCE SENCO and PGCE Leading Provision in SEND as well as two IDL Masters programmes.
-You will contribute to the wider developments of your specialist area/s and engage in on line student support.
-Contributing to subject support and curriculum development of designated modules and programmes, you will lead on/contribute to pedagogical practices in IDL Education.

-Kan Daan an allaliiti aa E 11 0 10

-Key Responsibilities and Accountabilities:

-Faculty Specific:

-- To lead on and contribute to the teaching and curriculum development across both undergraduate and postgraduate primary programmes - Develop Early Years, Primary, Secondary, post 16 and specialist knowledge and pedagogical understanding of trainee teachers - Contribute to the promotion of teaching, research and reach-out activities across the School - Contribute to our growing partnerships with schools - Contribute to the range of Early Years, Primary, Secondary, post 16 and specialist provision in the Faculty - Contribute to Placement Supervision. - To undertake pastoral and academic support of students - Develop designated modules and programmes - Undertake other tasks as required by the Head of School
+Type Job Title here Job Title: Lecturer in Education Independent Distance Learning Reference No: Reports to: IDL Team Leader Grade: Grade E Working Hours: 37 hours per week for nominal purposes Faculty/Service: Faculty of Education & Society Location: St Peters Campus Main Purpose of Role: You will work within our Education team across a range of Independent Distance Learning (IDL) Programmes which encompass: PGCE Education, primary, secondary and post-16 phases and include all subject specialist areas, PGCE Early Years Teaching, PG Certificate SENCO and PG Certificate SEND.
+Leading Provision and Practice as well as two IDL Masters programmes.
+You will contribute to the wider developments of your specialist area/s and engage in online student support and assessment.
+Contributing to subject support, assessment of evidence and academic submissions, and curriculum development of designated modules and programmes, you will lead on/contribute to pedagogical practices in IDL Education.
+Key Responsibilities and Accountabilities: Faculty Specific: To lead on and contribute to the teaching and curriculum development across postgraduate programmes Develop Early Years, Primary, Secondary, post 16 and specialist knowledge and pedagogical understanding of trainee teachers Contribute to the promotion of teaching, research and reach-out activities across the School Contribute to our growing partnerships with schools both within the UK and overseas Contribute to the range of Early Years, Primary, Secondary, post 16 and specialist provision in the Faculty Contribute to Placement Supervision via IDL.
+To undertake pastoral and academic support of students as well as assessment of submitted work